mat-bh/ece-devops-2021-fall/courses/devops/modules/05.ci-cd/lab.md

 1. Part 1.
 Continuous Integration with GitHub Actions
 2. Part 2.
 Continuous Delivery (Deployment) with Heroku

+## Before starting

+Before starting configuring CI/CD to a software project, you need to have its repository on GitHub.

+> Note.
+Skip the following steps if you already have a repository on GitHub containing the application from the previous [Continuous Testing lab](../04.continuous-testing/lab.md).

+1. Create a Git repository for the User API project from [04.continuous-testing/assets/userapi/](../04.continuous-testing/assets/userapi/) and commit all the files.
+2. Create a remote repository on GitHub, link it with the local one, and push the changes.

 ## Part 1.
 Continuous Integration with GitHub Actions

-Before starting configuring CI, you need to have a repository on GitHub.
-Let's create it for the project from Part 1:

-- Create a Git repository for the User API project from **Part 1** and commit all the files.
-- Create a remote repository on GitHub, link it with the local one, and push the changes.

 1. Read the [introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions).